 In brief:

-- Running an OFAC check may appear to be relatively simple, but it's inefficient to do at scale since it requires searching for entities one-by-one.
-This is made even more time-intensive by the need to investigate possible matches, as well as follow along with changes to which individuals/companies/countries are on OFAC’s lists.
+- Running an OFAC check is a relatively simple task, but it's inefficient to do at scale since it requires searching for entities one-by-one

-- OFAC checks can be automated by certain APIs and other software tools.
+- OFAC checks can be automated by OFAC APIs and other software tools that can notify you when businesses you’re monitoring appear on the OFAC List

-We’ll first explain what an OFAC check is, and why companies need (or should at least want) to run one.
+We’ll first explain what an OFAC check is, and why companies need to run one.

 What is the purpose of an OFAC check?

-The purpose of an OFAC check is to determine whether a person, entity, or country a company wants to do business with is on an OFAC-administered sanctions list.
-This would indicate that the entity is a danger to US national security or foreign policy, such as through terrorist financing.
+The purpose of an OFAC check is to determine whether a person, entity, or country a company wants to do business with is on an OFAC-managed sanctions list.
+This would indicate that the entity is a danger to U.S. national security or foreign policy, such as through terrorist financing.

 OFAC checks are just another protective measure to ensure the businesses you work worth are who they claim to be, and should be part of a broader KYB process that relies on accurate KYB data.